aliascash/alias-wallet-builder/README.md

 SPDX-License-Identifier: MIT

-## Builder images for spectrecoin/spectrecoind compilation
+## Builder images for alias/aliasd compilation

-This repository contains Dockerfiles to create builder images which could be used to compile [spectrecoind](https://github.com/spectrecoin/spectre) for various distributions.
-So with each build of spectrecoind it is not necessary to setup the required build environment again and again.
+This repository contains Dockerfiles to create builder images which could be used to compile [aliasd](https://github.com/aliascash/alias) for various distributions.
+So with each build of aliasd it is not necessary to setup the required build environment again and again.

 ## Facts